by Anthony Horrobin –

-Whilst travelling in Thailand at the beginning of 2010 I took part in our 2-night trekking tour and thoroughly enjoyed myself, the experience was very different to what I expected and I would recommend the trip to anyone looking for a little adventure!
+Whilst travelling in Thailand at the beginning of 2010 I took part in our two-night trekking tour and thoroughly enjoyed myself.
+The experience was very different to what I had expected and I would recommend the trip to anyone looking for a little adventure!

 We began our trip in Chiang Mai and drove north to the town of Mae Malai, where we purchased various supplies to take with us on the trek.
 The market at Mae Malai was very authentic and certainly not aimed at tourists.
 Our guide explained the various produce that was being sold, including the interesting sounding ‘Thousand Year Egg’ – I chose NOT to try this!
 From Mae Malai we continued our drive to the beautiful Pang Lan Waterfalls where we had the opportunity to swim in the refreshing waters and listen to the hum of the wildlife in the surrounding jungle.
 Later in the afternoon our driver dropped us off at Huay Nam Dang National Park where our trekking began.